 But those are not the only reasons.
 Marc Andreessen, another famous VC investor, talks about another central issue when it comes to progress and growth – and that is the willingness to build.
 It’s not so much that large new scale innovations and growth are impossible, but it does require fighting against inertia and the status quo.
 You also need a certain culture and willingness to support this – innovation is not cheap, not in terms of money nor efforts.

 And, let’s be honest, it’s not like we’re lacking ideas.
 We know what could be done in terms of the next steps for carbon-free power generation, food production and reducing fertilizers, to more outrageous ideas such as asteroid mining.

 The only thing left to do?
 Well, to want it, to fund it, and to actually create opportunities to build it.

 The merits of being unreasonable

-So there is a bit of a contradiction: on the one hand it’s clear that growth and innovations in general don’t move very rapidly, but on the other hand there could be economic and cultural blockers that are slowing down new ideas and innovations.
+So there is a bit of a contradiction: on the one hand, it’s clear that growth and innovations, in general, don’t move very rapidly.
+On the other hand, there could be economic and cultural blockers that are slowing down new ideas and innovations.
 Our expectations are high, but maybe we focus on the wrong things, organize in the wrong way, or simply don’t demand enough.